Getting an online immigration status (eVisa)

 Proving your right to enter the UK

-If you have a passport you can use to travel, make sure it’s linked to your eVisa before you book your journey.
+If you have a passport you can use to travel, you should also make sure it’s linked to your eVisa before you book your journey.

 If you’re a refugee, you can’t use a passport from your home country.